 Check out our Best Eggplant Recipes

-Use standard globe eggplants or Italian eggplants, the dark-purple ones you can find in most supermarkets.
+You can use globe eggplants or Italian eggplants, the dark-purple ones you can find in most supermarkets.

-Use regular bread crumbs or panko breadcrumbs.
+Use regular breadcrumbs or panko breadcrumbs.
 We generally use what we have at hand.

-We recommend using extra virgin olive oil for a more round and fruity flavor.
+We recommend extra virgin olive oil for a more round and fruity flavor.
 Alternatively, olive oil will do.

 Anything Italian tasting is good with breaded eggplant.
 We recommend an Italian herb mix, but you can also use dried thyme, oregano, rosemary, sage, or basil.